Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: Results and Discussion

-Our goal is to produce predictions for the production of three light Higgs bosons in $\mu^+ \mu^-$ colliders via a $\gamma \gamma$ loop-induced process.
-In this section, we present the numerical results for triple Higgs production ($h^0h^0h^0$) via photon fusion in the HTM, focusing on cross-sections and kinematic distributions, and comparing them to SM predictions.
-In the previous section, we calculated the partonic cross-sections of $\gamma \gamma \rightarrow h^0h^0h^0$ within the range of $500 \, \mathrm{GeV} \leq \sqrt{\hat{s}_{\gamma \gamma}} \leq 1.5 \, \mathrm{TeV}$ in the SM as part of the code validation process.
-The partonic cross-section $\hat{\sigma}(\gamma \gamma \rightarrow h^0h^0h^0)$ reaches its maximum value at approximately $750 \, \mathrm{GeV}$.
-The results obtained, as shown in Fig.~\ref{figure:parton_sm}, from \texttt{FormCalc} and \texttt{GoSam-2.0} are in agreement with each other and also align with the calculations in Ref.~\cite{Chiesa:2021qpr}.
-In the second step, We calculated the total cross-section for $\mu^+ \mu^- \rightarrow \gamma \gamma \rightarrow h^0h^0h^0$ and found that the results generated by \texttt{Gosam-2.0} do not agree with Ref.~\cite{Chiesa:2021qpr}.
+In the second step, we calculated the total cross-section for $\mu^+ \mu^- \rightarrow \gamma \gamma \rightarrow h^0h^0h^0$ and found that the results generated by \texttt{Gosam-2.0} do not agree with Ref.~\cite{Chiesa:2021qpr}.
 In Fig.~\ref{figure:sm_crosshhh}, the full cross sections for SM predictions are shown as a function of center of mass energy of the muon collider with the Monte Carlo errors.
 The cross-section in the SM ranges from $3.35 \times 10^{-3}$ to $2.42 \times 10^{-2}$~ab, as shown in Fig.~\ref{figure:sm_crosshhh}.
 With integrated luminosities between $0.4$ and $10$ ab$^{-1}$, the expected number of events is less than one.
 This implies that SM three-Higgs production via photon fusion is not observable at the center-of-mass energies considered here.
-In Fig.~\ref{fig:histo_sm_3tev}, we present the transverse momentum distribution with rapidity, selecting events with transverse momentum $P_T > 0$ and rapidity $|y| < 5$.
+In Fig.~\ref{fig:histo_sm_3tev}, we present the transverse momentum and rapidity distributions for the SM case, selecting events with transverse momentum $P_T > 0$ and rapidity $|y| < 5$.
 The distribution shows peaks at different collider energies, around 130 GeV.

 In the HTM, at the one-loop level, the process $\gamma \gamma \rightarrow h^0h^0h^0$ is mediated by $H^{\pm}$ and $H^{\pm\pm}$, unlike in the SM.
 This process relies on the couplings $H^0h^0h^0$ and $H^0h^0h^0h^0$.
 The Feynman diagrams in Fig.~\ref{fig:feynmandiaghhh} show that the triangle diagrams are particularly sensitive to these couplings.
 Based on the two scenarios described in Sec.~\ref{sec:param}, we have established the input sets shown in Table \ref{tab:scenariosIandII}.
 In Scenario I, when the mixing angle between $h^0$ and $H^0$ is minimized, the amplitude is consequently reduced.
 The final states of the process will be SM-like Higgs bosons as $\alpha \rightarrow 0$, which is characteristic of the HTM.
 One main reason for the suppression of the amplitude is that the $H^0h^0h^0$ and $H^0h^0h^0h^0$ couplings are approaching their weak-coupling decoupling limits~\cite{Haber:2013mia}.
 This scenario is not favorable for detecting the heavy Higgs boson and examining its contributions.
 This issue can be addressed in Scenario I by setting the intermediate state on-shell and ensuring that the threshold $M_{H^0} \geq 3M_{h^0}$ is met.
 Unfortunately, these contributions are not maximally enhanced, resulting in a moderate increase in the cross sections due to the relatively weak couplings mentioned earlier.
 Nevertheless, this enhancement improves the likelihood of observing the heavy Higgs boson and examining its contributions, which is essential for gaining a more comprehensive understanding of the HTM.